 Country – France

-Food Pairings: Went very well with dressed crab & salad.
+Food Pairings: Went very well with seafood & salad.
+Good with roast chicken.
+A good summer aperitif.